 All Scouting units are encouraged to participate in the annual Scouting for Food Drive community service initiative.

 Spread the Word

-Units distribute Scouting for Food collection bags to the households in their community on the second weekend in November.
+Units distribute Scouting for Food participation requests to the households in their community, typically on the second weekend in November.

-They can spread the word through their Unit social media accounts and other community channels to spread the word about the need for food and paper product donations.
-Post your pics and tag @GardenStateBSA and use the hashtag #GardenStateScoutsHelp.
+They can spread the word through their Unit social media accounts and other community channels to inform their neighbors about the need for shelf-stable food and paper product donations.
+Post your pics and tag @GardenStateBSA and use the hashtags #ScoutingForFood or #GardenStateScoutsHelp.
 Show South Jersey the love our Scouting community can provide!